dylanMurphyDBA/headlineSentiment/README.md

 # headlineSentiment
-collect headline data from front page news sites in one minute snapshots and create visualizations to rate each day
+collect headline data from front page news sites in snapshots and create visualizations to rate each day